Giyur Kehalacha: Creation

 The organisation was started by a series of rabbis who wanted to challenge the existing monopoly that the Chief Rabbinate had over conversions to Judaism.
 These included rabbis Seth Farber, Chuck Davidson and Nahum Rabinovitch.

-The organisation soon grew with the addition of several high-profile rabbis, including rabbis David Stav, Slomo Riskin, Nahum Rabinovitch and Yisrael Rosen, amongst others.
+The organisation soon grew with the addition of several high-profile rabbis, including rabbis David Stav, Shlomo Riskin, Nahum Rabinovitch and Yisrael Rosen, amongst others.

 The organisation has continued to grow, and as of the beginning of 2019 there are more than 70 rabbis who are actively converting people, with a particular focus on children prior to their bar or bat mitzvah.

 Legality

 In the Knesset, Elazar Stern presented a bill to legalise an alternative path to conversions outside of the Chief Rabbinate, although significant opposition existed to the passing of the law from the Haredi political parties, and their pressure was sufficient to prevent the bill passing into law.
 However, the status of the people converted by Giyur KeHalacha is a significant struggle today in Israel, with efforts, both legislative and legal, ongoing.

-These political-legal manoeuvrings are significant in Israel since Halacha is strongly entwined in the day to day running of the state, and specifically the Chief Rabbinate, which controls the conversion process, and uses this power to decide who can get married, and who can be buried in a Jewish cemetery.
+These political-legal manoeuvrings are significant in Israel since Halacha is strongly entwined in the day-to-day running of the state, and specifically the Chief Rabbinate, which controls the conversion process, and uses this power to decide who can get married, and who can be buried in a Jewish cemetery.

 Halacha

 Giyur KeHalacha follows Orthodox Halacha, while easing some of the harsh restrictions of the large centralised beth dins.
-In addition to Giyur KeHalacha there are other independent conversion courts, such as Ahavat HaGer.Darchei Israel also known as Ways Of Israel and in Spanish Los Caminos de Israel.
+In addition to Giyur KeHalacha there are other independent conversion courts, such as Ahavat HaGer.
+Darchei Israel also known as Ways Of Israel and in Spanish Los Caminos de Israel.

 Controversy

 The Chief Rabbinate courted significant controversy when they cancelled many of the conversions performed under the auspices of Giyur KeHalacha, or otherwise not accepting conversions done by the group.
-This act has no basis in Halacha.
-When the Supreme Court rejected the cancelling of conversions, the ultra-Orthodox communities attempted to pass a new law to by-pass the courts.
+When the Supreme Court rejected the cancelling of conversions, the Haredi communities attempted to pass a new law to by-pass the courts.

-In Australia, the local rabbis refused to accept the legitimate conversions performed through the Beth din of rabbi Yisrael Rosen, a member of Tzohar and Giyur Kehalacha.
+In Australia, the local rabbis refused to accept the conversions performed through the Beth din of rabbi Yisrael Rosen, a member of Tzohar and Giyur Kehalacha.